|

 probable medical solutions available within 1 or 2 years, versus

 "genetic" therapies, perhaps available in 10 - 15 years.
+We must never

 underestimate the unknown, and the power of the body when dealing